zachvalenta/jvns.ca/content/post/2018-09-01-who-pays-to-educate-developers-.markdown

 1. companies selling a product pay (to educate their future customers)

 Basically everything that's free lives in either category #2 or #4, which is most of what I read.
 Is that really what I want to be doing, though?
-I feel like it's kind of weird that I mostly learn from free sources, and the incentive structures there aren't that well aligned with producing really excellent learning materials.
+As much as I ADORE all the bloggers I read I feel like it's kind of weird that I mostly learn from free sources, and the incentive structures there aren't that well aligned with producing really excellent learning materials.

 One of my favourite sources recently to learn from has been the book [the linux programming interface](http://man7.org/tlpi/), which is not free (it's [$70 or so](http://man7.org/tlpi/purchase.html)).
 And it's a MUCH more reliable and useful and efficient source than reading Stack Overflow answers about Linux.
 But not all books
 I've bought have been consistently an excellent use of time to read, so I find this a bit tricky.